January 17, 2020

 She also tells the man that she thinks Shannon is probably an African woman, because the people in the photos look like they trusted the photographer.
 While they’re talking and as the man openly flirts with her, the gallery owner makes a speech to introduce Shannon DeLong.
 And lo and behold, to Grace’s surprise (but not to anyone else watching this who could easily guess who this mystery man is), the charming man whom she was talking to is none other than Shannon DeLong.

-The next day, Shannon sends Grace a rose and one of his photos.
+The next day, Shannon sends Grace some roses and one of his photos.
 Grace is curious and a little taken aback at his attempts to romance her because she doesn’t think she’s attractive enough for a man as good-looking and young as Shannon is.
 At first, she plays hard to get, but she eventually agrees to go out on a date with him.

 While on the date, she asks him point-blank: “Why me?”
 Shannon replies, “Shouldn’t the question be, ‘Why not you?'”
 They end up having a whirlwind, chaste romance (Grace is religious and won’t sleep with him as long as they’re not married) that leads to Shannon proposing, and then they get married.

 But how well does Grace really know her new husband?
 He starts to show a Jekyll-and-Hyde personality that can flip on a moment’s notice.
 When Grace overhears him talking on the phone to someone she doesn’t know, and she asks him who he’s talking to, he sneers at her in a menacing tone: “Grace, there are two things I don’t like: (1) being checked up on and (2) being questioned.”
 Grace finds out the hard way how much of a mistake it was to marry Shannon.

 Grace catches him in their bedroom having sex with another woman.
 Grace also gets fired for embezzlement, and she finds out that Shannon committed the crime by stealing her identity.
 (This isn’t a spoiler, since it’s in the movie’s trailer.)